How Not to Feel Lonely: 50 Science-Backed Tips Everyone Should Read

 Sleep habits of people struggling with loneliness are often disrupted.
 Instead of reaping the benefits of being deeply asleep lonely people might awake during the night or experience fragmented sleep without realizing it.
 Some strategies for better sleep are limiting caffeine, writing to clear your mind, and trying a different position.

 You might love to keep a diary or the thought of putting pen to paper might make you cringe.
-Either way, like exercise, writing is good for us.
+Either way, like exercise, writing has proved to be so beneficial .
 When we write we have the power to shift our perception, especially when we use it to find new ways to interpret our emotions, experiences, and inner narratives.
 James Pennebaker, Ph.D., of the University of Texas at Austin, is the leading researcher behind this study of “expressive writing.”
 He’s found that telling one’s story can help reframe lonely feelings.
 Polly Campbell, author of, “How to Live an Awesome Life: How to Live Well, Do Good, Be Happy,” chronicled her experience writing through loneliness after the death of a close friend for the blog, Headspace.
 “Rather than being focused on all that I’d lost, the writing helped me recall all that I had gained from my friendship.
 My loneliness was replaced with bittersweet gratitude.”
-Here are some gripping memoirs to inspire you.
+Here are some gripping memoirs to make you feel less alone.

 If you aren’t experiencing the depth, consistency, or endurance you crave in friendships, it might be worth doing some self-reflection.
 The Irene Levine, PhD, self-proclaimed “Friendship Doctor” suggests exploring possibilities that might be getting in the way of tightly-knit, reciprocal relationships.
 This could be evaluating your general preferences, temperament, and personality.
 Here’s how to make new friends as an adult.

-Music is scientifically proven to make people feel happy.
+Sciences proves there are health benefits to music, and it makes people feel happy.
 Upbeat tunes can shift our mood, get us in touch with positive memories, or inspire us in more ways than one (during a workout, while working at your computer, etc).
 Plus, there’s a chance certain lyrics can make us feel less alone or even more in touch with our loneliness.
 Maya Angelou said, “Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness.”

 A lot of writing on loneliness pushes lonely people to increase their frequency of interactions with others; however, Cacioppo found that it’s the quality of interactions that matters most.
 So even if interact with a whole crowd of people but keep the conversation on meaningless topics, you are more likely to feel lonely.
 All it takes is a few significant conversations for a deep connection to form.
 Substantial interactions can carry us through our everyday life.
 Here are some solid conversation-starters to get things going.

 While loneliness is universal, feeling lonely is an individual experience worth examining.
 A therapist can help sort you sort through feelings, understand past experiences and perhaps help you figure out an action plan to move forward.
 One place to search for mental health professionals in your area is through Psychology Today’s online directory.
 Already in therapy?
-Here’s how to evaluate your progress.
+Here’s how to evaluate your progress if you still feel lonely.

 In an issue of Aging and Mental Health, Rebecca Ready, in the Department of Psychological and Brain Sciences at the University of Massachusetts Amherst, found that older adults report more calming emotions even in times of loneliness than younger people do.
 Ready found that age brings positive emotions and less shame associated with feeling lonely.